 The Tombstone Cast of the 1993 Tombstone movie was well chosen.
 It was a large part of what made the movie such a beloved Western film.

 We review the cast of Tombstone here - to get to know the people a little.
 To see how they fit in the roles.
 In fact what role did they play in the Tombstone cast?

-We'll also cover the crew members, supporting roles who make the film possible.
-We'll itemize by section.
+We also cover crew members: supporting roles who make the film possible.
+We itemize by section.
 First by the major roles, then the secondary supporting roles, the minor roles, and then the noncredited roles.

 1993 Movie Tombstone Cast